-Staff Sergeant Steven Mendez's wife and sons were attending a meet-and-greet at Bentley's show in Fresno, Calif.
+Staff Sgt.
+Steven Mendez's wife and sons were attending a meet-and-greet at Bentley's show in Fresno, Calif.
 But what they thought was just a chance to snap a picture with the country star turned into a touching family reunion.

 While the boys were making small talk with Dierks, their dad walked out from behind a curtain, dressed in uniform.
 The tearful reunion led to a group hug, accompanied by claps and cheers from everyone backstage.

 As if the Mendez family's night couldn't get any better, Bentley had more surprises in store.
 The "Riser" singer and well-rounded entertainer behind the Hot Country Knights invited the family on stage to thank the Staff Sergeant for his service.